wz0919/ML-based-on-NumPy/SVM/result.md

 ![Aaron Swartz](https://raw.githubusercontent.com/wz0919/ML-based-on-NumPy/main/SVM/data/result_when_c%3D10.png)

-We can see the decision boundray seperates data very well and because c softens the margin, the circled support vectors are raletively farer from the boundary.
+We can see the decision boundary seperates data very well and because c softens the margin, the circled support vectors are raletively farer from the boundary.

 —————————